Hangenberg event: Anoxia

 The Hangenberg event was an anoxic event marked by a layer of black shale, and has been suggested to have been linked to an increase in terrestrial plant cover.
 That would have led to increased nutrient supply in rivers and may have led to eutrophication of semi-restricted epicontinental seas and could have stimulated algal blooms.
 However, support for a rapid increase in plant cover at the end of the Famennian is lacking.

+Euxinia

+Chemical analysis of cores in the Bakken shale suggest that while it was being formed, successive eras of higher sea level corresponded with euxinic (high in toxic hydrogen sulfide and low in oxygen) water in the shallow ocean basin, which could kill animals in the ocean and near the shoreline.
+As oceans flooded terrestrial basins, water would have entered areas with high nutrient levels, leading to an algal bloom, removing oxygen and then creating hydrogen sulfide as the algae decayed.

 Global cooling

 Evidence such as glacial deposits in northern Brazil (near the Devonian South Pole) suggests widespread glaciation at the end of the Devonian, as a broad continental mass covered the polar region.
 The Hangenberg event has been associated with sea-level rise followed swiftly by glaciation-related sea-level fall, and thus a cause of the extinctions may have been an episode of severe global cooling and glaciation at the end of the Famennian, marking the dawn of the Late Palaeozoic Ice Age.